 A member may vote either in person or by proxy executed in writing by the member.
 The form and method of use of proxies shall be established by the Board of Directors, provided however that without limiting the foregoing, no person may vote by proxy for more than one member.
 Every proxy shall be revocable at the pleasure of the member who executed it.
 Revocation shall not be effective before it is received by the Secretary of the Corporation or the person acting as secretary at the meeting at which the proxy is presented for voting.

-- If provided for by the Board of Directors, the members may vote by mail or absentee ballot on any corporate action that may be taken at any annual, regular or special meeting of members.
-Any action that may be taken at any annual, regular or special meeting of members may be taken without a meeting if the Corporation delivers a written ballot to every member entitled to vote on the matter.
+- If provided for by the Board of Directors, the members may vote by electronic ballot, mail or absentee ballot on any corporate action that may be taken at any annual, regular, or special meeting of members.
+Any action that may be taken at any annual, regular, or special meeting of members may be taken without a meeting if the Corporation delivers a written ballot to every member entitled to vote on the matter.
 A written ballot for any action taken without a meeting shall set forth each proposed action and provide an opportunity to vote for or against each proposed action.
 Delivery of a ballot to a member shall be deemed effective if mailed postage prepaid to the member's address on the books of the corporation at least 21 days before the ballot is to be received back from the member.